OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 The `Service` feature creates a Service resource that directs traffic to the Pod resources configured by the `Deployment` section.
 Although the Deployment and Service resources are separate objects in Kubernetes, they are treated as a single deployment by the `Deploy Kubernetes Container` step, resulting in the Service resource always directing traffic to the Pod resources created by the associated Deployment resource.

 #### Service Name
 Each Service resource requires a unique name, defined in the `Name` field.

-The names must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
+The Service resource name is not affected by the deployment strategy.

 #### Service Type